confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 Why ksqlDB?
 -----------

 Scaling stateful services is challenging.
 Coupling a stateful service with the responsibility of triggering side-effects makes it even harder.
 It’s up to you to manage both as if they were one, even though they might have completely different needs.
-If you want to change how side-effects behave, you also need to redeploy your stateful stream processor. ksqlDB helps simplify this by splitting things up: stateful stream processing is managed on a cluster of servers, while side-effects run inside your stateless application.
+If you want to change how side-effects behave, you also need to redeploy your stateful stream processor. ksqlDB helps simplify this by splitting things up: stateful stream processing is managed on a cluster of servers, while side-effects run inside your stateless microservice.

 ![easy](../img/microservice-easy.png){: class="centered-img" style="width: 70%"}